M.Ed. in Instructional Technology and Media

 Prerequisite: SCI 620 or approval of instructor.

 Teaching and learning online is the primary focus of this course.
-Students will know and be able to design learning environments that are presented entirely online utilizing the Blackboard technology design tool.
-The emphasis is on designing and learning environments that encourage and motivate students as their knowledge and skills in using Blackboard are developed.
+Students will know and be able to design learning environments that are presented entirely online utilizing the Moodle technology design tool.
+The emphasis is on designing and learning environments that encourage and motivate students as their knowledge and skills in using Moodle are developed.

 Prerequisite: SCI 621 or approval of instructor.